RedHatProductSecurity/openlcs/tests/functional/README.md

 database.
 You can run the printed curl commands without modifications.
 You can access the server via the URL printed in curl commands.
-You can access the database using: `psql test_pelc`.
+You can access the database using: `psql test_openlcs`.
 To exit the paused test, use Ctrl+C.